 Cellphones aren’t the only gadgets that will face connectivity issues in the coming year.
 Other older devices that rely on cellular networks to access the internet — such as medical devices, tablets, smartwatches, car support services and home security systems — may also lose connection.

 Devices that use cellular connectivity as a backup when a wired internet connection goes down will be affected, too.

 There is a concern in the alarm and security industry over AT&T's planned sunset of its 3G network.
 The Alarm Industry Communications Committee (AICC), an industry group, said its members have been working to upgrade its hardware since AT&T announced the retirement date in 2019.
 However, the group says the coronavirus pandemic delayed installations and the global chip shortage has further impeded efforts to upgrade systems.
-The AICC filed a petition with the FCC last May asking the Commission to delay AT&T shutting off 3G until the end of 2022 in order to avoid "the harmful, even deadly, impact this sunset would have on tens of millions of people."
+The AICC has filed a petition with the FCC in May asking the Commission to delay AT&T shutting off 3G until the end of 2022 in order to avoid "the harmful, even deadly, impact this sunset would have on tens of millions of people."